The Origin Story

 When I first came into this project, the foundation Leo and Cory built was solid — the price engine worked, the data flowed, the concept was proven.
 My job was to make it unbreakable.

 But infrastructure is only half the story.
 We built the Command Centers so Cory could operate everything with confidence — health checks, deployments, cluster stats, all from a single script.
-We wrote 24 technical documents so every decision is recorded and every component is understood.
+We wrote a full technical document library so every decision is recorded and every component is understood.
 We optimized costs relentlessly — migrating the cache layer, purchasing savings plans, eliminating idle resources — because every dollar saved is a dollar that goes to the mission.

 Diagram 1.1: The Evolution of The Trinity Beast